 Sue Maillard, Clinical Specialist Physiotherapist in Pediatric Rheumatology and Musculoskeletal Pain

-That question was recently addressed beautifully at the Global Conference on Myositis presentation by physical therapist Sue Maillard, a foremost expert, clinical specialist and physiotherapist in Pediatric Rheumatology and Musculoskeletal Pain at Great Ormand Street Hospital in London.
+That question was recently addressed at the Global Conference on Myositis presentation and in a video with Cure JM by physical therapist Sue Maillard, a foremost expert, clinical specialist and physiotherapist in Pediatric Rheumatology and Musculoskeletal Pain at Great Ormond Street Hospital in London.

-Maillard’s approach to physical therapy and exercises is that “exercise is vital,” she said, “and we need to think of it as medicine”—a complement to prednisone, methotrexate, and IVIG.
-Maillard noted that the right exercise regimen:
+Maillard’s approach to physical therapy and exercise is that “exercise is vital,” she said, “and we need to think of it as medicine”—a complement to prednisone, methotrexate, and IVIG.
+Maillard noted that the right exercise regimen should:

 • Repairs muscle damage